JoaquimXG/podcolours.co.uk/README.md

 Two options for using the site.

 1. Locally with local MongoDB installation.
 2. Through a pair of docker containers.
-One runnign MongoDB and one for the webapp.
+One running MongoDB and one for the webapp.

 ### Option 1 - Local MongoDB